agorq/agorq.github.io/_posts/2020-02-24-Homework-1 - Hello-Ray-Tracer!.markdown

 Greetings!

 This post is first of the many to come posts about the raytracer I will be developing along the course "CENG 795 - Special Topics: Advanced Ray Tracing".
 Throughout the semester, I will be adding extra features to my ray tracer in intervals of once in two weeks.
-In this first iteration, we were expected to implement our basic math classes, XML parser, basic ray tracer classes (such as camera, shape, scene, etc.) and a basic shading model (Blinn-Phong).
+In this first iteration, we were expected to implement our XML parser and basic ray tracer classes (such as camera, shape, scene, etc.) and a basic shading model (Blinn-Phong).

 In the following sections, I will briefly explain the basic capabilities of my ray tracer, show my results in the given scenes and some of the interesting results I have came across during the implementation with a brief discussion.